Maynooth University: Coat of Arms

 The coat of arms, which were granted by the Chief Herald of Ireland in 2016, are blazoned: Argent an open book leaved and bound proper clasped or a chief gyrony of six of the field and gules on a point in point of the last a cross pattée fitchy at all points of the first.

 The book represents a place of universal learning, the cross the university's links to the seminary, the division of the chief into six representing its six disciplines, and the use of red and white is reminiscent of the FitzGerald dynasty's links to Maynooth.
 The university does not currently use its coat of arms, preferring to use the logo which was introduced in 2014.

-Research and innovation
+Research institutes

 A number of research institutes fall under the auspices of Maynooth University: